Remove the PCIe Riser From PCIe Slots 3 and 4

 See Take Antistatic Measures.

-Open the green-tabbed latch located on the rear of the server chassis next to
+Open the green-tabbed latch located on the rear of the controller chassis

 To release the riser from the motherboard connector, lift the green-tabbed